arunimshukla/Best-DeFi-Security-Practices/README.md

 ## Economic Security

 Maximum capital efficiency, reduced risk solution.
 Economic security is a solution that focuses on the financial model of the DeFi projects.
-It ensures protocols are tested extensively on financial security and help developers to understand how decisions about security, governance, and consensus mechanisms are likely to affect network activity and asset value.
+It ensures protocols are tested extensively on financial security and helps developers understand how decisions about security, governance, and consensus mechanisms are likely to affect network activity and asset value.

 ### Options to Consider: